Kp0c/war-crimes-map/README.md

 - On loading we take a bit more time to map all events to the cities, districts and regions.
 So, when user started to use applciation he will see no lags.
 - Show the legend at the bottom of the map
+- Show count of events on the dot with the thousands' space separator

 ## Geocoding
 ### General